nvidia-holoscan/holohub/operators/advanced_network/README.md

   - Batched GPU: Receive batches of whole packets directly into the GPU memory.
 This option requires the GPU kernel to inspect and determine how to handle packets.
 While performance may increase slightly over header-data split, this method requires more effort and should only be used for advanced users.
+- **GPUComms**: Optionally control the send or receive communications from the GPU through the GPUDirect Async Kernel-Initiated network technology (enabled with the [DOCA GPUNetIO](https://docs.nvidia.com/doca/sdk/doca+gpunetio/index.html) transport layer only).
 - **Flow Configuration**: Configure the NIC's hardware flow engine for configurable patterns.
 Currently only UDP source and destination are supported.